Ashwesker/Ashwesker/README.md

 # 💫 About Me:
 Hello World !!!
-My name is Achraf Zaryouh , I’m a cybersecurity professional with hands-on experience in penetration testing, Security Operations Center (SOC) monitoring, and malware analysis.
+My name is Ash , I’m a cybersecurity professional with hands-on experience in penetration testing, Security Operations Center (SOC) monitoring, and malware analysis.
 I help organizations detect, analyze, and mitigate security threats by identifying vulnerabilities, monitoring incidents, and analyzing malicious activity.

 ---